Hermotimos/rpg_hub/README.md

 ## Features
 - Authorization: creation of new accounts, login, logout, password change
-- Blog & forum features: adding and responding to adverts; creating new topics; adding and responding to posts; sending and responding to individual demands; following/unfollowing news and discussions
+- Blog & forum: adding and responding to adverts; creating new topics; adding and responding to posts; sending and responding to individual demands; following/unfollowing news and discussions

 ## Content